avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 -------------------------------------

 #### Experiment
-In the experiment, Udacity tested a change where if the student clicked "start free trial", they were asked how much time they had available to devote to the course.
+In this experiment, Udacity tested a change where if the student clicked "start free trial", they were asked how much time they had available to devote to the course.
 If the student indicated 5 or more hours per week, they would be taken through the checkout process as usual.
 If they